 If you’re looking for a little something extra, you might be considering adding an Infant Car Seat Cover, a Multi-Function Cover - or even a Bunting Bag to the mix.
 What you might not know is that many of these ‘extras’ fall into a category known as aftermarket or non-regulated products which includes items ranging from bunting bags and harness pads to infant inserts for rear facing child restraints.
 Walk into any baby gear retailer and you’ll be inundated with accessories claiming to have been crash tested and approved for use with your car seat.
 However, while these products are marketed as such, there are no safety standards to which these unregulated products need to conform, either in crash tests or otherwise.
 This is what makes them ‘unregulated’ and why manufacturers expressly prohibit the use of aftermarket (non-regulated) products.
 The bottom line is that anything you add to your seat outside of what was supplied in the box or approved by the manufacturer could alter the way it performs.

 One example of this is Bunting Bags.
-Bunting bags add a layer of padding between your child and the car seat harness.
-This padding can suddenly compress, making the straps too loose and putting your child at risk.
+Bunting bags are the type of cover that most closely resembles a sleeping bag: the kind that have a layer that sits behind your child and one on top, like a sleeping bag.
+These covers add a layer of bulky padding between the back of your child and the car seat harness.
+This padding will suddenly compress in the force of a crash creating up to 4"+ of slack in the straps, making the straps too loose and putting your child at risk.
 Besides posing a safety risk, bunting bags can be a suffocation hazard from the fabric covering your child’s nose and/or mouth.
+Bottom line: these are NOT safe.

 When it comes to Car Seat Canopies or Multi-Function Infant Car Seat Covers, they too are unregulated and not recommended.
 The biggest risk associated with each of these stems from the act of covering your child’s face.
 Doing so makes it impossible to monitor your child’s breathing or pick up on visual cues, in addition to cutting off his access to fresh air flow which can lead to re-breathing, overheating and suffocation.
 Re-breathing occurs when a baby breathes in trapped or previously exhaled air.
 Doing so causes the level of carbon dioxide (CO2) in the body to rise while the oxygen (O2) levels drop.
 The American Academy of Pediatrics warns parents to “leave baby's face uncovered to avoid trapped air and re-breathing.”
 While it’s important to keep your little one warm, it’s equally important that he doesn’t overheat.